Discovery Indigenous

 Honorary academic appointment for eligibility purposes means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the application.
 The researcher must have access to research support comparable to employees e.g. an emeritus appointment.
 The researcher is not eligible to be a Chief investigator using their honorary academic appointment if they are employed by an organisation other than an Eligible Organisation for more than 0.2 FTE.

-If you hold an Honorary appointment (holding no more than 0.2 FTE paid appointment at an organisation other than an Eligible Organisation) and you wish to apply as a Chief Investigator please contact ric-arcdiscovery@unimelb.edu.au as soon as possible to arrange DVCR certification.
+If you wish to apply as a Chief Investigator and you hold an honorary appointment (with no more than 0.2 FTE paid appointment at an organisation other than an Eligible Organisation), please contact ric-arcdiscovery@unimelb.edu.au as soon as possible to arrange DVCR certification.

 ACTIVE PROJECTS & ACTIVE PROJECT ASSESSMENT DATE

-The key dates for the IN24 round are:
+The key dates for the IN25 round are:

-Note: IN candidates can apply for a IN24 while holding two DPs with Project end dates prior to 1 July 2024.
-However, you cannot start the IN24 until at least one of the DPs has been completed, or one DP has been relinquished or your role on one DP has been relinquished in order to meet the limit of two Discovery Program Projects.
+You can participate in a maximum of two Discovery Program projects at the same time.
+Accordingly, you can apply for an IN26 while holding two DPs that end prior to 1 July 2026, but you cannot start the IN26 until at least one of the DPs has been completed, one DP has been relinquished, or your role on one DP has been relinquished.

 a. two Projects as a CI; or